 For more information visit the Coastcare Victoria Community Grants webpage

-The Coastcare Victoria Strategy sets out the focus and strategic direction for Coastcare Victoria from 2021-2026.
+The Coastcare Victoria Strategy sets out the focus and strategic direction for Coastcare Victoria.

 Developed through a participatory-engagement process, the strategy aims to strengthen and support community-based volunteers with the information and resources they need to continue their work protecting and restoring Victoria’s amazing coastal and marine environment.